New Student Request Process Through CSD

 - Schedule an appointment for intake and training on services

-- Accommodation/service plan called a VISA is developed
+- Accommodation/service plan called is developed

 - Request services

 - Attend service training/orientation for services that require it

 - Follow-up is needed

 1. Contact the Center for Students with Disabilities (CSD)

 Call our office at 262-472-4711 to provide CSD with your student ID number and other contact information.